tomato42/marvin-toolkit/README.md

 and returns it in case of errors in padding is the recommended way to workaround this vulnerability.
 See the TLS 1.2 RFC 5246 page 58 for details.

+## Are signatures vulnerable?

+To the best of our knowledge APIs for performing RSA signatures, both RSA-PSS and RSA PKCS#1 v1.5, are not affected.
+Though please note that this assumes that the RSA implementation uses blinding.

+That being said, all Bleichenbacher attacks can be used to create an arbitrary signature using the key exposed through vulnerable encryption API.

 ## How to test?

 To test a library or application you need to load private RSA key, and